 - Power supply Issues: Check that your TV is getting enough power.
 Unplug it and connect to another outlet if possible.

-- The Anynet + (HDMI-CEC) feature might be turned ON: Anynet+ allows users to control an external device connected with their remote control.
-To turn it off, press the Home button your TV remote control.
+The Anynet + (HDMI-CEC) feature might be turned ON: Anynet+ allows users to control an external device connected with their remote control.
+To turn it off, press the Home button on your TV remote control.
 Next, navigate and select Settings > General.
 Select External Device Manager, and then select Anynet+ (HDMI-CEC) to turn it off.

 - The TV is overheating: Check if your TV is overheating by feeling the screen and back of the TV.
 When the internal heat of a TV reaches a critical level, the video processor (and possibly other circuits) shuts down your TV to prevent major damage and possibly a fire.
 The first step to prevent the heat is to turn off your TV for a few minutes and check your power source.
-If your TV still goes off after seconds or minutes, that means the heat is still too high.
+If your TV goes off after seconds or minutes, the heat is still too high.
 After you turn it back on, lower the video settings via the Menu / Picture settings to about 80 percent or less, and see if the problem is fixed.
-If this isn’t fixed, you might to need to invoke your warranty, call a techincian or get a new TV!
+If this isn’t fixed, you might need to invoke your warranty, call a technician or get a new TV!

-- Your TV’s software needs to be updated – Follow this indepth guide to update your Samsung tv.
+Your TV’s software needs to be updated – Follow this in-depth guide to update your Samsung tv.